BrooksIan/Flink2Kafka/README.md

-# There And Back Again, a Story of Apache Kafka & Apache Flink.
+# There And Back Again
+## A Story of Apache Kafka & Apache Flink.

 ![ProjectRA](projectImages/FlankSteakRA.png)